gitmachtl/scripts/cardano/testnet-allegra/README.md

-# Description - Useful setup scripts - Allegra Testnet
+# Description - Useful setup scripts - Testnet Allegra/Launchpad

 ## Here you can find the files for the Testnet environments, new stuff, alpha/beta ...